Skip to content

 Labrador Retriever · Female · Adult · 8 years

-During our Sardinian tour in September 2025, of course, meeting the new dogs at Canile Arzachena and catching up with some of the already known shelter companions was on the agenda.
-In enclosure 23, the wonderful trio Athena, Margot, and Zenon were already waiting for us.
-The three siblings had been a family for many years, sharing happiness together.
-But private circumstances now led to the fact that Athena, Margot, and Zenon lost their home and ended up at Canile.
-It really broke our hearts, because it must have been a shock for the three wonderful, loving dogs to be torn from their home, having to leave everything familiar behind.
-Athena, Margot, and Zenon were overjoyed when we entered their enclosure.
-They were constantly around us, enjoying our affection and cuddles.
-They didn't want to let us go.
+During our Sardinian tour in September 2025, it was naturally also on the program to meet the new dogs at Canile Arzachena and also to see some of the already known animals again.
+In enclosure 23, the lovely trio Athena, Margot and Zenon were waiting for us.
+The three siblings had had a family for many years, where they were happy together.
+However, private circumstances now led to Athena, Margot and Zenon losing their home and ending up at Canile Arzachena.
+This really saddened us from the bottom of our hearts, because it must have been a shock for the three wonderful, loving dogs to be torn from their home and have to leave behind everything familiar.
+Athena, Margot and Zenon were very excited when we entered their enclosure.
+They were constantly around us, enjoying our attention and the cuddles.
+They didn't want to let us go anymore.
 And it was also really hard for us to say goodbye to them.
-Even though the dogs at Canile Arzachena receive sufficient food and the staff are very friendly: a real home cannot be replaced by Canile.
-And for dogs who have already lived in a family for years, it must be especially hard to get used to life in a Canile.
-Athena, Margot, and Zenon are not young anymore.
-We therefore wish very much that they do not have to stay at Canile for too long, but rather get the chance to make the big journey to Germany.
-Here, they should find wonderful homes with loving people and be able to enjoy a few more beautiful years in the family circle.
-Would you like to give Athena, Margot, or Zenon their dream home with a close family connection?
+Although the dogs at Canile Arzachena receive sufficient food and the staff are very friendly, Canile can never replace a real home.
+And for dogs who have lived in a family for years, it must be especially difficult to get used to life at a shelter.
+Athena, Margot and Zenon are not young dogs anymore.
+Therefore, we very much hope that they don't have to wait too long at Canile, but soon get the chance to embark on the big journey to Germany.
+There, they will find their wonderful homes with kind people and experience some more beautiful years within a family.
+Would you like to give Athena, Margot or Zenon the dream home with close family connection?
 May 1, 2026: Margot was allowed to travel to her German foster home.
-If you are currently looking for a new furry family member and are aware that adoption means not only a lot of joy but also work and great responsibility, we look forward to your message.
-We provide support throughout Germany.
+May 15, 2026: Our dear senior citizen Margot is a real dream dog.
+She is friendly, completely relaxed and people-oriented.
+Her foster mother is currently taking her on several shorter walks a day; she still needs a bit more fitness.
+A few pounds should also drop, for which regular exercise will certainly help.
+Margot is already well trained on a leash, interested in her surroundings and completely open.
+She has already successfully taken the bus with her foster mother.
+Dog encounters go smoothly.
+If male dogs are too pushy, she occasionally makes an appropriate little growl and the situation is resolved.
+Margot gets along well with children, but prefers a quiet home without hustle and bustle.
+The Labrador retriever can already relax alone at home for an hour and simply sleeps through the time.
+So she is a great nice dog who will bring a lot of luck to her family.
+What Margot still lacks is the right loving home, in which she hopes to spend a few more beautiful, relaxed years.
+She dreams of a home with a garden, where she can roll in the grass and feel the sun on her fur.
+If you are currently looking for a new furry family member and you are aware that adoption means not only a lot of joy, but also work and great responsibility, then we look forward to your message.
+We place dogs throughout the country.
+Your contact person for this

 Size